-Project Regulation
+Environmental Regulation

-The primary regulators for oil sands projects are the AER and Alberta Environment.
+The primary regulators for oil sands projects are the ERCB and Alberta Environment.
 However, depending on the type of oil sands operation (either surface mine or in situ extractions) and where the site is located, many other regulators can be involved.
 The application review process for oil sands mine operations is more in-depth than for in situ operations because of the greater land disturbance and necessity of tailings ponds.
 Each of the oil sands operations may require an environmental assessment and the completion of an Environmental Impact Assessment report, depending on the scope of the proposed project.

-If the oil sands operation remains within the province and does not involve a federal authority, the environmental assessment will involve other provincial regulators such as Alberta Culture and Community Spirit; Alberta Health and Wellness; Alberta Tourism, Parks and Recreation; Alberta Transport; the Alberta Utilities Commission; and the Natural Resources Conservation Board.
+If the oil sands operation remains within the province and does not involve a federal authority, the environmental assessment will involve provincial regulators such as Alberta Sustainable Resource Development; Alberta Culture and Community Spirit; Alberta Health and Wellness; Alberta Tourism, Parks and Recreation; Alberta Transport; the Alberta Utilities Commission; and the Natural Resources Conservation Board.

 Where the proposed oil sands project expands beyond the provincial boundaries or involves a federal authority, there will be a joint environmental assessment review conducted by provincial and federal regulators, including federal regulators such as the Canadian Environmental Assessment Agency; Environment Canada; Fisheries and Oceans Canada; Health Canada; Natural Resources Canada; Transport Canada; and Parks Canada.
 After the environmental assessment review is completed, the application is subject to final approval by the applicable regulatory board to determine if the proposed project is in the public interest.
-In making this decision, the board will balance economic, social and environmental factors and may require a hearing before a joint panel of representatives from the provincial and federal governments, the AER or a judge, as litigation could result.
+In making this decision, the board will balance economic, social and environmental factors and may require a hearing before a joint panel of representatives from the provincial and federal governments, the ERCB or a judge, as litigation could result.
 The board has the authority to impose conditions on any approval granted and it will continually monitor projects to ensure compliance.

 The regulatory process has gradually shifted and is becoming increasingly more stringent.
 The ERCB has released new guidelines for oil sands mining operations and continues to make changes to some of its guidelines.
-Two recent ERCB directives are: Directive 081: Water Disposal Limits and Reporting Requirements for Thermal In Situ Oil Sands Schemes and Directive 082 Operating Criteria: Resource Recovery Requirements for Oil Sands Mine and Processing Plant Operations.
+Two recent ERCB directives are: Directive 073: Requirements for Inspection and Compliance of Oil Sands Mining and Processing Plant Operations in the Oil Sands Mining Area and Directive 074: Tailings Performance Criteria and Requirements for Oil Sands Mining Schemes.
+The ERCB has indicated that it will implement regulatory changes regarding its application requirements for commercial oil sands projects (Directive 023) and requirements regarding gas/bitumen production in oil sands areas (ID99-01), which are expected to start within its fiscal year.